ceph/ceph/doc/mgr/dashboard.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To enable the management of NFS-Ganesha exports in Ceph Dashboard, we only need to tell the Dashboard, in which RADOS pool and namespace are stored the configuration objects.
-Then, Ceph Dashboard knows how search for the objects following the naming convention described above.
+To enable the management of NFS-Ganesha exports in Ceph Dashboard, we only need to tell the Dashboard, in which RADOS pool and namespace the configuration objects are stored.
+Then, Ceph Dashboard can access the objects by following the naming convention described above.

 The Dashboard command to configure the NFS-Ganesha configuration objects location is::